k78ma/quartz/content/ML/Evidence Lower Bound.md

 where $h[y]$ is a function of $y$.
 This follows because $h[y]$ is another random variable with a new distribution.
 Since we never specified $Pr(y)$, the relation remains true.

 ## Derivation of the bound
 We now use Jensen's inequality to derive the lower bound for the log-likelihood.
-We start by multiplying and dividing the log-likelihood by an arbitrary probability distribution $q(z)$ over the latent variables:
+We start by introducing an arbitrary distribution $q(z)$ over the latent variables.
+Multiplying and dividing the log-likelihood by $q(z)$ lets us re-write the marginal likelihood as an expectation and apply Jensen's inequality.

+First:
 $$
 \begin{align*}
 \log[Pr(x|\phi)] &=  \log\left[ \int Pr(x, z|\phi) \, dz  \right] \\[2ex]